8 Criminal law

-“In this example, it would be the idea of jailing me for 10 years, would give me some time to think about my actions, so I won’t commit the same wrong again,” commented Jeremy.
+“In this example, it would be the idea of jailing me for 10 years, would give me some time to think about my actions, so I won’t commit the same wrong again,” commented Jamie.

 Restitution, which is aimed at repairing any hurt inflicted on the victim by the offender, for example the repaying of an improperly acquired amount.

 “So here, it may involve doing a public apology, such as a statement to the effect that I haven’t behaved with you in an indecent manner, so help me God,” said Jamie.